Toyota Highlander: China

 In China, the fourth-generation Highlander was launched on 19 April 2021 at the Auto Shanghai.
 The Highlander continued to be built and sold by GAC Toyota joint venture.
 A twin model manufactured by FAW Toyota was launched simultaneously as the Crown Kluger (皇冠陆放 (皇冠陸放, Huángguàn Lùfàng)).
 The Crown Kluger is based on the Highlander XSE sold in North America, with the Toyota badge on the front grille and steering wheel swapped for the Crown badge.
 Both are powered by a 2.5-liter engine with hybrid powertrain as an option.

 North America

-The fourth-generation Highlander in the U.S. is offered in five trim levels, three of which are carried over from the previous generation: LE, XLE, and Limited, as well the base L, and the top-of-the-line Platinum.
-The hybrid model became available in North America in February 2020.
+In North America, the fourth-generation Highlander is offered in L, LE, XLE, XSE, Limited, and Platinum grades.
+A 2.5-liter gasoline/electric hybrid four-cylinder engine and Electronic Continuously Variable Transmission (eCVT) are available on all but L and XSE, and are standard equipment on the Bronze Edition grade.
+All grades are available with either Front Wheel Drive (FWD) or All Wheel Drive (AWD), except for Platinum which only has AWD.